vtexdocs/dev-portal-content/docs/guides/Checkout/orders-2/create-a-regular-order-using-the-checkout-api.md

     }
 ```

->ℹ️ This exemplifies a fairly simple fictitious shopping cart.
+> ℹ️️ This exemplifies a fairly simple fictitious shopping cart.
 The `orderForm` is actually highly customizable.
 Learn more about all possibilities in the [orderForm documentation.](https://developers.vtex.com/docs/guides/orderform-fields)

 This `orderForm` can now be sent as the body in the [Place order API request.](https://developers.vtex.com/docs/api-reference/checkout-api#put-/api/checkout/pub/orders)